 Wet wipes have come a long way since their invention.
 What began life as a humble woven fabric soaked in water or cleanser solution is now a sophisticated consumer product.
 Wet wipes are now used to clean hands, homes, babies and more.
 They are also available in a wide range of sizes and weights, can come with fragrances or not, can be used for disinfecting or as antibacterial cleaning solutions, and are widely available in a variety of packaging types and sizes.
 Also importantly they can now be manufactured to be completely flushable and biodegradable.

 The first wet wipes were invented in the USA.
-Arthur Julius is credited with having invented them in 1957.
+Who invented wet wipes?
+Well it seems Arthur Julius is credited with having invented them in 1957.
 Arthur worked in cosmetics and created the first wipes in his New York loft apartment when he made changes to a soap portioning machine.
 A year later in 1958 he trademarked his product, the Wet-Nap.

 Coming from a cosmetics background Arthur originally intended for his wipes to be used in the cosmetics industry, and to improve skin hygiene.